 Can keep you active and enhance your fitness using exercises that aren't boring.

-Because he'd just passed his assessment to become a prison officer.
+A while back Andy told me he'd just passed his assessment to become a prison officer.

 He'd been bored of his job working in an office.
 And he wanted to do something more with his life.